frizzleb/tootsie/README.md

 Running
 =======

-Create a configuration under `config`, eg. `config/development.yml`:
+Create a configuration, eg. `tootsie.conf`:

     ---
       aws_access_key_id: <your Amazon key>
       aws_secret_access_key: <your Amazon secret>
       sqs_queue_name: tootsie

-Start the task manager with `bin/tootsie_task_manager start`.
-You can specify the number of workers with `-n`.
+Start the task manager with `tootsie_task_manager -c tootsie.conf start`.

 To run the web service, you will need a Rack-compatible web server, such as Unicorn or Thin.
 To start with Thin on port 9090: